SirMore/Data-Visualizaation/Final_Project/README.md

 **Question: How is use of government federal aid/assistance associated with food insecurity as measured by the USDA index or categories?**

+**1.1 Federal Aid and Academic Level Relationship**
 ![Alt Text](https://github.com/SirMore/Data-Visualization/blob/main/Final_Project/Figures/1_1.png)

 ![Alt Text](https://github.com/SirMore/Data-Visualization/blob/main/Final_Project/Figures/1_1b.png)

+**Remark: **

+The above (upper figure) is a cluster plot of the educational levels vs the type of federal aid received by the respondents.
+After which, we built a category scatter plot to display the respondents for the classification-to-fedaid categorical values intersect.

+On top of the population cluster plot above, we can draw the follow conclusions:

+- Work-study is predominate in all the different levels of education
+- As the repondents climbs the academic levels, their reliance on loans decreases
+- Very few respondents benefitted from the UTEP's COVID CARE Act fund
+- The respondents hardly took the Emergency Loan
+- Finally, the respondents with professional certificates did not really enrol on any of the federal aid programs